MrFriendCS/MrFriendCS.github.io/n5-cs/sdd/N5-SDD-Number-Madness/README.md

 Number Madness!
 ---------------

-First value: 10
+First value:
+10

-Second value: 2
+Second value:

-2 added to 10 is 12
-2 subtracted from 10 is 8

-10 multiplied by 2 is 20
-10 divided by 2 is 5.0

-The square of 10 minus the square of 2 is 96
+2

+Added:
+12

+Subtracted:
+8

+Multiplied:
+20

+Divided:
+5.0

+To the power of:
+100
 ```